wechuli/allcheckspassed/README.md

 # All checks pass action

+This action will check that all checks have passed on a given pull request.

 ## V2

 ### What's Changed

 - Upgrade to Node24 runtime
-- On GitHub.com, the name of the check run created by the workflow itself is extracted from the available `job.check_run_id` context using this action as a reusable is now supported
+- On GitHub.com, the name of the check run created by the workflow itself is extracted from the available `job.check_run_id` context using this action as a reusable is now supported.
+This functionality is not yet available on GitHub Enterprise Server (GHES), will likely be available on the next release version - 3.18.
+On GitHub Enterprise Server, the action will attempt to extract its check name from the workflow file.

-This action will check that all checks have passed on a given pull request.
+- Support for [commit statuses](https://docs.github.com/en/rest/commits/statuses?apiVersion=2022-11-28#about-commit-statuses) is now implemented on V2.
+To prevent a breaking change, this is disabled by default.
+You can enable it by setting the `include_commit_statuses` input to `true`.

 ## Basic usage

 The action works well with the `pull_request` or `pull_request_target` events.
-You can use it to confirm that all checks that run on a pull request passed.
+You can use it to confirm that all checks (and optionally commit statuses) that run on a pull request passed.

 ```yaml
 name: All checks pass